 The best to start is to go to the parking of the Luminy university, Sciences dpt.
 From Marseille you take the road to Cassis by 'La Gineste' (D 559).
 At a roundabout, the University is well indicated.

 If you start with a route in Le Socle you can also start at the small Morgiou harbour, but the walk will be 30' longer.

 Route DescriptionLentgh: 120 m and 4 to 5 pitches (the first and 2nd pitches can be done together with a 50 m rope.
 3 to 4 hours.

 All belays are equipped (spits and pegs).
 The equipment in the pitches is enough for a good 6b climber but airy.
 It is possible to add a cable or two at times (small to medium sizes - up to camalot N°2).
-50 m rope to avoid the first pitch.
+50 m rope to jump the first pitch.

 Approach to the top part of La Grande Candelle: 1h - 1h30

 parking of Luminy, follow the main trail going to the Col de Sugiton.
 From the Col, follow the green and yellow trail going to La Grande Candelle.
 Pass a very large turn on your right with a training cliff above (Le virage).
-Then take a small trail to the left over several sharp bends.
+There take a small trail to the left over several sharp bends.
 Then you enter the Candellon couloir which lies on the left side of the Grande Candelle.
 Take that couloir until you reach the foot of the 'Arête de Marseille', take a black trail to your right, going east to reach the start of La Centrale.
-It is in the center of the main wall with brown overhangs very high up the wall.
+It is in the centre of the main wall with brown overhangs very high up the wall.
 The line starts between two spurs.

 L1: either the 'historical' start with much vegetation, a crack (5b) or better immediatly to the right of the crack and staright in the slab, 30 m sustained 6a.